IllyaMoskvin/nixie-counter/README.md

 *   Swap in an [IN-15A](http://www.tube-tester.com/sites/nixie/data/in-15a.htm) or [IN-15B](http://www.tube-tester.com/sites/nixie/data/IN-15B/in-15b.htm) tube.
 I'm particularly interested in the +/− symbols on the IN-15A.
 Might be neat to use them to track e.g. number of lines added/deleted in a [git working directory](https://medium.com/hackernoon/understanding-git-index-4821a0765cf).

 *   Add a temperature sensor (e.g. [TMP36](https://learn.adafruit.com/tmp36-temperature-sensor/using-a-temp-sensor)).
 This would be a temporary change.
 I neglected to add any vent holes to the enclosure.
 I did try to pick out components that ran cool, and there is some airflow through the tube cut-outs in the front face, but it'd be nice to know how hot it actually gets in there.

+*   Give it a clock mode.
+It was always meant to be a nixie _counter_, not a nixie _clock_, but why not?

 *   Use the RGB LEDs on the Doayee driver for backlighting.
 For that [100% Completion](https://tvtropes.org/pmwiki/pmwiki.php/Main/HundredPercentCompletion) feeling.